 Abstract.
-We present novel measurements from a field campaign that aims to characterize multi-scale flow patterns, ranging from 0.1 to 10 km, in a mountainous region in Northwestern Spain with a mountain-valley-ridge configuration.
-We select two flow cases where topographic-flow interactions were measured by five synchronized scanning Doppler wind lidars along a 10-km transect line, including a cross-section of the valley flow.
-We observed a hydraulic jump in the lee-side of the mountain.
+We present novel measurements from a field campaign that aims to characterize multi-scale flow patterns, ranging from 0.1 to 10 km in a time-resolved manner, in a mountainous region in Northwestern Spain with a mountain-valley-ridge configuration.
+We select two flow cases where topographic-flow interactions were measured by five synchronized scanning Doppler wind lidars along a 10-km transect line that includes a cross-section of the valley.
+We observed a hydraulic jump in

-5 The Froude number transition from supercritical (> 1) at the mountain to subcritical (< 1) at the valley is in agreement with previous experiments at a smaller scale.
+- 5 the lee-side of the mountain.
+For this case, the Froude number transition from supercritical (> 1) at the mountain to subcritical (< 1) at the valley is in agreement with previous experiments at a smaller scale.
 For a one-year period, the measurements show such a transition about 10 % of the time, indicating a possible high occurrence of hydraulic jumps.
-The second flow case presents valley winds that are decoupled from the northerly flow aloft and show a stratified layered pattern, which is well captured by the lidar scans.
-These measurements can aid the evaluation of multi-scale numerical models as well as improving our knowledge with regards to mountain meteorology.
+The second flow case presents valley winds that are decoupled from the northerly flow aloft and show a stratified layered pattern, which is well captured by the lidar scans and complementary ground-based observations.
+These measurements can aid the evaluation of - 10 multi-scale numerical models as well as improving our knowledge with regards to mountain meteorology.

-10 1 Introduction
+1 Introduction

-Over flat and homogeneous terrain, such as areas far offshore, the difference between measured and simulated mean wind speeds is rather low at wind energy relevant heights, in some cases less than 4% (Olsen et al., 2017).
-However, over complex terrain, with steep slopes and varying land cover, such differences can be more substantial, implying large uncertainties on the estimated annual energy production of wind farms.
-Even small deviations in the terrain description over a given area may result
+Over flat and homogeneous terrain, such as areas far offshore, the difference between measured and simulated climatological mean wind speeds at wind energy relevant heights is in some cases less than 4% (Olsen et al., 2017).
+This is historically low although there is still economic value in reducing it even further.
+However, over complex terrain, with steep slopes and varying

-15 in substantial differences in the simulated flow (Lange et al., 2017).
+15 land cover, such differences can be closer to 10% (Dörenkämper et al., 2020) depending on terrain complexity, implying large uncertainties on the estimated annual energy production of wind farms.
+Even small deviations in the terrain description over a given area may result in substantial differences in the simulated flow (Lange et al., 2017).

 For the prediction of winds in complex terrain, meso-scale models, typically covering scales down to a kilometer or so, have to be coupled with micro-scale models that cover smaller scales down to meters.
-Meso- and micro-scale models are fundamentally different in the sense that flow processes that are parameterized in the former are resolved in the latter, while several physical processes are included in the former but not in the latter.
-The scales that are at the interface of the two models energy, untangling flow over complex terrain is of general interest for the mountain meteorology community (Serafin et al., 2018).
+Meso- and micro-scale models are

-20 have been dubbed terra incognita by Wyngaard (2004) and this experimental investigation aims to explore some sub-mesoscale physical processes.
-New datasets from complex terrain experiments with details on flow patterns covering these scales are rare and needed to evaluate and quantify the uncertainty of numerical models (Sanz Rodrigo et al., 2017).
-Apart from wind
+20 fundamentally different in the sense that flow processes that are parameterized in the former are resolved in the latter, while several physical processes, e.g., cumulus clouds and convective systems, are included in the former but not in the latter.
+The scales that are at the interface of the two models have been dubbed terra incognita by Wyngaard (2004) and this experimental investigation aims to explore some sub-meso-scale physical processes.
+New datasets from complex terrain experiments with details on flow patterns covering these scales are scarce and needed to evaluate and quantify the uncertainty of numerical models (Mann et al., 2017; Sanz Rodrigo et al., 2017).
+Apart from wind energy, untangling flow over complex terrain is of general interest for the mountain meteorology community (Serafin et al., 2018).